MeeReak/smakchet-monorepo/README.md

 and secure communication tools, we make it easy for volunteers to find events that match their interests and for hosts to find the help they need.

 Join us in creating a more engaged and connected community, one volunteer opportunity at a time.

+## Vision and Mission
+### Vision
+Connect volunteers with impactful opportunities, fostering community engagement and personal growth through meaningful volunteer experiences.
+### Mission
+To provide a seamless platform where organizers can post volunteer opportunities and volunteers can easily find and apply for roles that match their skills and interests.
 ## Business Model Canvas

 To explore further details about our project, please click [link](https://docs.google.com/document/d/1VNUB89YcIxfmsaoYeymQYLaif8pki6BO6PQ8GIm3lfM/edit?usp=sharing) to see our business Canvas.